 Meanwhile, another Bronx native named Buckwild, who once started out as Lord Finesse's apprentice in his production company, started producing tracks around 1994.
-He later delivered melodic beats for rap heavyweights like Fat Joe, Notorious B.I.G., Big L, Mic Geronimo, and Big Pun.
+He later delivered melodic beats for rap heavyweights like Fat Joe, Notorious B.I.G., Big L, Royal Flush, Mic Geronimo, and Big Pun.
+He also produced Black Rob's 2000 hit "Whoa!" reaching #43 on the Billboard Hot 100 and also gave him more exposure.
 But it was his first at-bat, producing tracks for O.C.'s Word Life in 1994, that established him as a vital producer in the underground rap scene.
 O.C., one of hip-hop's most energetic lyricists, was an up-and-coming MC before Word Life.
 After the album's release, he made numerous guest appearances on other D.I.T.C. members' records while maintaining a low profile.

-The final member of D.I.T.C. was Big L, a lyrically ferocious MC with raps deadlier than a snakebite and mannerisms cooler than the uptown pimp he claimed to be on records.
-Calling himself the flamboyant (meaning "rich") MC, he dropped his classic 1994 record Lifestylez ov da Poor and Dangerous on Columbia.
+The final member of D.I.T.C. was Big L, a rapper who is now widely regarded as one of the greatest Emcees of all time, particularly because of his uncanny ability to produce rap punchlines.
+Calling himself the flamboyant MC, he dropped his debut record, Lifestylez ov da Poor & Dangerous on Columbia in 1995.
 He was gearing up for a comeback, with a second CD due for release on Rawkus, when he was slain on February 15, 1999.
 The crew came together later that year for a memorial concert at Trammps in New York (anthologized by a series of CD releases), and recorded a self-titled group record in 2000.